 Skiing in Hokkaido

 From beginners to the most advanced skiers, the northernmost island of Japan, Hokkaido is famous for winter sports and offers some of the world’s best skiing terrain.
 From ice skating to sledding, travelers can also hit the slopes and enjoy fun-filled days outside and warm up inside over a hot pot or warm bowl of ramen soup.
 There are many resorts situated in Hokkaido, ideal for spending a night or two during winter in Japan enjoying the winter sports during the day, and cozy warm nights.
-Skiing in Japan is a special experience offering powdery snow, and perfect conditions.
+Skiing in Japan is a special experience offering powdery snow and perfect conditions.
 A visit to Hokkaido is a must for those traveling in Japan in the winter.

 Found all throughout Japan’s islands, there are a variety of natural hot springs known as onsens.
 Since Japan is a volcanically active country (for example, Mount Fuji is actually a volcano), the naturally flowing hot spring water is a wonderful place to bathe and relax.
 There is a variety of Ryokan along these hot springs, providing a traditional experience committed to rest and relaxation.
-One of the best things to do in Japan in the winter is sitting back, relax and let the spring water work its magic.
+One of the best things to do in Japan in the winter is sit back, relax, and let the spring water work its magic.
 It is best to enjoy a warm and soothing cup of tea along with the onsen, to stay warm against the colder climate.

 There is nothing quite as majestic and beautiful as Mount Fuji in the winter in Japan.
 The snowy cone-shaped peak is the most impressive and memorable in the snow.
 Marveling at the mountain peak in the winter is both awe-inspiring and profound.
 Mount Fuji can be seen from many places in the country but is best seen up close.
-Joining a Mount Fuji tour is one of the best ways to see the Five Lake Region and surrounding areas, dusted with snow and boasting wintery magic.
+Joining a Mount Fuji tour is one of the best ways to see the Five Lake Region with Lake Ashi and surrounding areas, dusted with snow and boasting wintery magic.

 Sapporo Snow Festival in Hokkaido